johnnyfreeman/coseva/README.md

 Coseva (pronounced co&bull;see&bull;vah) is a class for converting a .csv file into a PHP [Array](http://php.net/manual/en/language.types.array.php).
 It also has the capability of allowing you to register filters on rows and columns during the parsing stage.

+# Getting Started

+There are a few principles you should know before diving right in.
+The first is that Coseva doesn't do anything other than parse, and give you the results; no querying a database, no jumping on one foot. :)

 # Example

 	$csv = new CSV('path/to/file.csv');